turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 <section class="call-to-action">
 ## Warm Up

 Read [this article](https://techcrunch.com/2020/02/04/iowa-caucus-app-disaster/).
-When everyone has had time to read, discuss the following questions with your table of 3-4:
+When everyone has had time to read, and be prepared to discuss the following questions:

 - What were the consequences of this app not working as expected?
 - What kind of pressure can you imagine the engineering team who built this were under, while developing the app?